bUnit-dev/bUnit/docs/docs/verification/verify-markup.md

-﻿---
+---
 uid: verify-markup
-title: How to verify the rendered markup from a component under test
+title: Verifying the Rendered Markup from a Component Under Test
 ---

-# Verifying the rendered markup from a component under test
+# Verifying the Rendered Markup from a Component Under Test

 Describe how markup is available.